GuniDH/Computer-Vision-SfM-relative-pose-estimator/README.md

 Part of Kaggle competition under the M.Sc.
 Computer Vision course, made the <b>3<sup>rd</sup></b> place out of 60+ students.

 **Description:**
+This project uses and improves the RoMa open-source model (Regression-based Optical Matching) method for robust feature matching between image pairs.
+The matched features are then used to estimate the fundamental matrix through MAGSAC, a variant of RANSAC.
+The fundamental matrix encodes the epipolar geometry between two views and is a key component for multi-view 3D reconstruction in Structure from Motion (SfM) pipelines.

 The process to reconstruct 3D objects and buildings from images is called Structure-from-Motion (SfM).
 Typically, these images are captured by skilled operators under controlled conditions, ensuring homogeneous, high-quality data.
 It is much more difficult to build 3D models from assorted images, given a wide variety of viewpoints, lighting and weather conditions, occlusions from people and vehicles, and even user-applied filters.
 The first part of the problem is to identify which parts of two images capture the same physical points of a scene, such as the corners of a window.
 This is typically achieved with local features (key locations in an image that can be reliably identified across different views).
 Local features contain short description vectors that capture the appearance around the point of interest.
 By comparing these descriptors, likely correspondences can be established between the pixel coordinates of image locations across two or more images.
 This “image registration” makes it possible to recover the 3D location of the point by triangulation.
 Problem definition